 Students who have lost financial aid eligibility due to extenuating circumstances may appeal to the Financial Aid Office for reinstatement of their federal aid by completing a financial aid appeal form.
 Examples of extenuating circumstances may include: serious personal illness, accident, or injury, death within the immediate family, or other circumstances beyond the reasonable control of the student.
 Students are limited to two appeals.
 In extreme cases, a third appeal may be granted by the Associate Director or the Dean of Financial Aid Office.
+Students must meet with an academic advisor to complete an academic plan as part of their appeal approval process.
 The financial aid appeal must:

-A financial aid appeal advisor will review the submitted appeal and supporting documentation and either approve or deny the appeal.
+A financial aid appeal advisor will review the submitted appeal, supporting documentation, academic plan completion, and either approve or deny the appeal.
 The outcome of the appeal may include a probationary period with an academic plan.

 - Approved Appeal

-- students will receive a notification to their WISE account and a written letter stating the conditions of their approved appeal.
+- Students will receive an email and notification to their student portal account stating the status of their approved appeal.

-- students on an approved financial aid suspension appeal may continue to receive federal financial aid as long as they meet their appeal conditions and academic plan.
+- Students on an approved financial aid suspension appeal may continue to receive federal financial aid as long as they meet satisfactory academic progress standards and their academic plan.

-- additional appeal requests are not needed unless the student does not continue to meet their appeal conditions or unless their satisfactory academic progress status changes.
+- Additional appeal requests are not needed unless the student does not continue to meet satisfactory academic progress standards.

 - Denied Appeal